-Metro Investigates Body Found in Vernon River
+Metro investigates body found in Vernon River

-Metro Police are investigating after a body was found floating in the Vernon River.
-Police responded to a home on Dancy Avenue in Vernonburg, after a resident saw a body floating in the river near their dock.
-SCMPD with the assistance of the Chatham County Marine Patrol recovered the body of the unknown male.
+SAVANNAH, Ga.
+(SCMPD) Around 4:10 p.m. on Sunday May 7, 2017, SCMPD responded to a report of body found floating in the Vernon River.

+SCMPD responded to a residence in the 600 block of Dancy Avenue, in Vernonburg, on a report that the resident saw a body floating in the river near their dock.
+SCMPD, with the assistance of the Chatham County Marine Patrol recovered the body of an unknown male.

 There are no signs of foul play.
 SCMPD Violent Crimes Detectives continue to investigate the incident.